 Social Activities for Teens Stuck at Home

 Many high school students are having a hard time being separated from their friends.
+And it goes without saying that hanging out with mom and dad 24/7 isn’t any teen’s idea of a good time.
 Here are some fun ways to connect with friends and family.

 Have a video chat